 Profiles are important, for guests as much as hosts.
 Read thoroughly and look for any red flags in descriptions or reviews.
 Many Couchsurfing hosts like to meet prospective guests at a bar or cafe before inviting strangers into their home.
 This works both ways, so it’s also a good chance for guests to assess their hosts before committing to staying in their house.

-Craig Morrison, CEO of SCTI, says that it’s always important for those planning to stay in foreign countries with someone they’ve never met, to be smart about their arrangements and stay safe.
+It’s always important for those planning to stay in foreign countries with someone they’ve never met, to be smart about their arrangements and stay safe.

 Services such as Couchsurfing and BeWelcome enable travellers and people with spare lodgings to connect through a social website.
 Travellers look through profiles and references about potential hosts and then send a request for accommodation.
 The guest and host work out the arrangement including duration, nature and terms of the stay before meeting.
 Typically, no money is exchanged for accommodation.

 As for Airbnb, it has genuinely disrupted the hotel industry, not to mention local rental markets.
 This online service matches travellers with people renting out a place to sleep.
 Guests enter payment information to Airbnb when they submit a request and, if the host accepts the request, Airbnb charges the payment and contact information is exchanged.
 Sometimes the premises is empty specifically for guests; other times you may be cohabiting with the host.